muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

-MUON does not use parenthesis pairs `(` and `)`, except with a colon/etc (`:`/`->`) between them as a `Duo` syntax, so parenthesis pairs without the colon/etc are available for a superset grammar to use for generic grouping purposes to force a particular parsing precedence with infix operators and such.
+MUON does not use parenthesis pairs `(` and `)`, except with a colon/etc (`:`/`->`) between them as a `Pair` syntax, so parenthesis pairs without the colon/etc are available for a superset grammar to use for generic grouping purposes to force a particular parsing precedence with infix operators and such.